-- Drugs covered by Medicare Part A. These generally include drugs given to you while you are in a hospital or nursing facility. - Drugs covered by Medicare Part B. These include some chemotherapy drugs, some drug injections given to you during an office visit with a doctor or other provider, and drugs you are given at a dialysis clinic.
-To learn more about what Medicare Part B drugs are covered, refer to the Benefits Chart in Chapter 4 of your Evidence of Coverage. - In addition to the plan's Medicare Part D and medical benefits coverage, your drugs may be covered by Original Medicare if you are in Medicare hospice.
-For more information, please refer to Chapter 5, Section F "If you are in a Medicare-certified hospice program."
+- Drugs covered by Medicare Part A. These generally include drugs given to you while you're in a hospital or nursing facility. - Drugs covered by Medicare Part B. These include some chemotherapy drugs, some drug injections given to you during an office visit with a doctor or other provider, and drugs you're given at a dialysis clinic.
+To learn more about what Medicare Part B drugs are covered, refer to the Benefits Chart in Chapter 4 of this Evidence of Coverage. - In addition to the plan's Medicare Part D and medical benefits coverage, your drugs may be covered by Original Medicare if you're in Medicare hospice.
+For more information, please refer to Chapter 5, Section D "If you're in a Medicare-certified hospice program."